Improved space-time tradeoffs for approximate full-text indexing with one edit error: Solution for Constant-Sized Alphabets

-\subsection{Data structure for short patterns}
+\subsection{Data Structure for Short Patterns}

-Our data structure for short patterns relies on a central idea used in~\cite{B09}.
-The idea was that of using a hash based dictionary, finding all the strings in the dictionary which are at distance $1$ from a pattern $q$ of length $m$ can be done in $O(1)$ time.
-This stems from two facts: \begin{enumerate} \item If the dictionary use some suitable hash function $H$ then after we have done a preprocessing step in $O(m)$ time, the computation of $H(p)$ takes constant time for any string $p$ at distance $1$ from $q$. \item Using a trie and reverse trie, we can verify any matching in constant time (this idea was used many times before). \end{enumerate} In our case we will use different techniques.
-As we are searching in a text rather than a dictionary we will be looking for suffixes prefixed by some string $p$ instead of finding exact matching entries in a dictionary.
-For that reason we will use a weak prefix search data structure which while still using reasonable space, will permit us to look for matching suffixes in very fast time.
+Our data structure for short patterns relies on a central idea used in Belazzougui~\cite{B09}.
+That paper was concerned with building an approximate dictionary that had to support searching queries that tolerate one edit error.
+The idea for obtaining the result was that of using a hash-based dictionary combined with a trie and a reverse trie, so that finding all the strings in the dictionary which are at distance $1$ from a pattern $q$ of length $m$ can be done in constant time (amortized) per pattern character and constant time per reported occurrence.
+This constant time derives from two facts: \begin{enumerate} \item If the dictionary uses some suitable perfect hash function $H$, then after we have done a preprocessing step on $q$ in $O(m)$ time, the computation of $H(p)$ takes constant time for any string $p$ at distance $1$ from $q$. \item Using the trie and reverse trie, the matching of any candidate string $p$ at distance $1$ from $q$ can be verified in constant time (this idea has frequently been used before, for example by Brodal and G{\c{a}}sieniec~\cite{BG96}). \end{enumerate} In our case we will use different techniques from the ones used in Belazzougui~\cite{B09}.
+As we are searching in a text rather than a dictionary, we will be looking for suffixes prefixed by some string $p$ instead of finding exact matching entries in a dictionary.
+For that purpose we will replace the hash-based dictionary with a weak prefix search data structure~\cite{BBPV10}, which will allow us to find a range of candidate suffixes prefixed by any given string $p$ at edit distance $1$ from $q$.
+For checking the candidate suffixes, we will replace the trie and reverse trie with compressed suffix arrays built on the text and the reverse of the text.
+Both the weak prefix search and the compressed suffix arrays have the advantage of achieving interesting tradeoffs between space and query time.

-We now describe more in detail the data structure we use for the matching of patterns of bounded length over small alphabets (theorem~\ref{constant_fix_theorem}).
+We now describe in greater detail the data structure we use to match patterns of bounded length over small alphabets (Theorem~\ref{constant_fix_theorem}).
 This data structure uses the following components: